rudderlabs/rudder-transformer/CONTRIBUTING.md

 * `test/integrations/destinations` - Integration tests for destination integrations

-### 2. Write code for a v0 source integration
+### 2. Write code for a source integration

-Here, we will explain the code for a v0 source integration but most of the learning will apply to other integrations as well (destination and v1).
+Note: Here, we are using an example of `v0` source integration, so you might see some mentions of the `src/v0` folder.
+But we recommend to use `src/v1` folder for new source integrations.

-* Create a new directory with the integration name under `src/v0` (follow the snake case naming convention)
+* Create a new directory with the integration name under `src/v1/sources` (follow the snake case naming convention)
 * Add `transform.js`, add a `process(eventData)` function and export it.
 This is the function which will be called to transform the event data received from the source
 * Add `config.js` to separate the source configuration and mapping